codeplatoon-fullstack/quick-pass/Week-1/3-loops-and-functions.md

 #### a.
 Strings

+Strings are an interable data structure.
 You can loop through characters in a string using a `for-in` loop.

 Example: